lamastex/scalable-data-science/_sds/research/densityEstimation/saaad.md

 $ !date
 $ Fri Aug 18 18:33:05 CEST 2017
 ```
-It is meant to give a reasonably standard industrial solution to the problem and help set the context for industrially beneficial research directions.
+It is meant to give a brief introduction to the problem and a reasonably standard industrial solution and thus help set the context for industrially beneficial research directions.
 There are other competing solutions, but we will focus on this example for concreteness.
+The following section by Haakan Persson and Raazesh Sainudiin builds on the material in the next section.

 ---
 ---